 Was Nebuchadnezzar known for his righteousness, mercy and humility, his kindness, goodness and gentleness?

-How he had threatened the Chaldeans when they failed to interpret his dream about the metal statue!
-How he had threatened the all people on the day he dedicated the golden statue.
-How he had dealt with Shadrach, Meshach and Abednego!
+How had he threatened the Chaldeans when they failed to interpret his dream about the metal statue!
+How had he threatened people on the day he dedicated the golden statue.
+How had he dealt with Shadrach, Meshach and Abednego!

 Like many in positions of leadership today, Nebuchadnezzar’s horizon was filled with one person — himself.
 God was nowhere in view.
 The king could not even see the people for whom he was responsible — unless it was to use them for his own purposes.